ambv/circuitpython/ports/raspberrypi/boards/denkioto_rin_rp2040/README.md

 beat_count = denkioto_rin.get_beat_count()       # -1 when stopped
 ```

-**2. Important Notes About MIDI Processing:**

-- **When Core 1 is active**: ALL USB MIDI messages are processed by Core 1
+#### "Vanilla" CircuitPython vs `denkioto_rin.start()`

+After running `denkioto_rin.start()`, MIDI IN and OUT are implemented by
+optimized routines using interrupt handlers on both cores:
 - Clock/transport messages update BPM and transport state
 - Channel messages update the full MIDI state tables
-  - NO messages are passed to the Python FIFO (prevents overflow)
+- NO messages are passed to the Python USB MIDI FIFO (prevents overflow)
+- Instantiating `busio.UART()` from CircuitPython for TX or RX pins is
+  impossible
-  - Use the Python API above to access current MIDI state
+- The `denkioto_rin` Python API is the way to access current MIDI state

-- **When Core 1 is not active**: Standard CircuitPython USB MIDI behavior
+  and to send MIDI out
+- Additionally, Core1 handles touch ring data acquisition

+After running `denkioto_rin.stop()` (or running a new `code.py` file without
+ever calling `denkioto_rin.start()`, standard CircuitPython behavior is
+available:
-  - All messages go to the FIFO for Python processing
+- All USB MIDI messages go to the USB MIDI FIFO for Python processing
 - Use `usb_midi.ports[0].read()` as normal
+- Use `busio.UART()` for UART MIDI processing
 - No automatic state tracking or BPM calculation
+- No touch ring data acquisition, set it up from CircuitPython manually
+  using `rp2pio.StateMachine().background_read`
+- Core1 is entirely unutilized, leading to less predictable performance
+  and risking buffers filling up unless Python reads them quickly enough

 ### Implementation Details